nupur2308/Nupur2308/README.md

 **You can reach me on Twitter: @MessyN23 and LinkedIn: @nupurgokhale**

 #### Fun fact
 I'm a huge fan of cycling, and while in NY, I biked the perimeter of Manhattan just to see how long it would take me.
-(I took me 3 hrs because I got lost in Harlem!)
+(I took 3ish hrs because I got lost in Harlem!)

 <!--
 **Nupur2308/Nupur2308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.